8 Foods to Help You Detox Naturally

 Chlorella tops the list of detoxifying foods for many reasons.
-This freshwater algae, native to Taiwan and Japan, is a “superstar” superfood replete with phytonutrients, amino acids, chlorophyll, beta-carotene, potassium, phosphorous, biotin, magnesium and B-complex vitamins.
+This freshwater algae, native to Taiwan and Japan, is a “superstar” superfood replete with phytonutrients, amino acids, chlorophyll, beta-carotene, potassium, phosphorous, biotin, magnesium and B vitamins.
 It is by far one of the most nutrient dense superfoods for supporting your immune system.
 In fact, a 1-ounce (3 tbsp) serving of chlorella contains:

 - Protein: 16g

 - Vitamin B3: 33% RDA

 - Zinc: 133% RDA

 If you have mercury fillings, for example, or consume large amounts of fish, you most likely have elevated levels of heavy metals in your body.
 We are also exposed to metals in our water, makeup and personal care products, and conventional produce.
 To determine if you have heavy metal toxicity, you can ask your doctor to test your blood with a red blood cell test or a hair test.
 You can also have a urine “challenge” done.
 You can read more about this in my article, “How to Test for and Address Mercury Overload.”

 Another amazing health benefit of chlorella is its ability to help detoxify the body of radioactive particles resulting from chemotherapy and ultraviolet radiation treatments commonly used to treat cancer.
 This is due to its high levels of chlorophyll.
 The list of health benefits is extensive with this amazing superfood, however today I’m just focusing on its detoxification “super power”!3,4